starius/ScPrime/modules/renter/README.md

 Merkle root of that sector, and not necessarily knowing which host on the network has that sector.
 The single exported method is 'DownloadByRoot'.

-This subsystem was created primarily as a facilitator for the skylinks of Pubaccess.
-Skylinks provide a merkle root and some offset+length information, but do not provide any information about which hosts are storing the sectors.
-The exported method of this subsystem will primarily be called by skylink methods, as opposed to being used directly by external users.
+This subsystem was created primarily as a facilitator for the publinks of Pubaccess.
+Publinks provide a merkle root and some offset+length information, but do not provide any information about which hosts are storing the sectors.
+The exported method of this subsystem will primarily be called by publink methods, as opposed to being used directly by external users.

 ### Upload Streaming Subsystem